 I am also very happy to serve as a committee member for students in other departments at Marquette (if relevant to my interests) or in other schools if you need an external committee member.

-MS students: I can fund you in summer or work with you during the semester if you take research credits with me for your MS thesis/project.
+MS students: **summer 2018 update** I have one funded position for summer 2018 or I can work with you during the semester if you take research credits with me for your MS thesis/project.
 Unfortunately, all my current funds for the academic year are reserved for PhD students.
 Again, some evidence of prior work or interest would be great!
 If you are currently, a MS student at Marquette and would like to transition to a PhD next year, then we can definitely talk about funding as long as we can agree to the content above for doctoral students with regards to establishing common areas of intersection and collaboration.

-Undergraduates: I can fund you in summer or in the semester as a RA if you take research credits/independent study with me.
+Undergraduates:**summer 2018 update** I am looking for 1-2 bright undergraduate students to work with me over summer 2018 in a funded position.
+I can also work with you during the semester if you take research credits/independent study with me.
+This is a great way to be introduced into the world of research.
+You should apply to our NSF-funded REU program.
 If you an honors student, then you can apply to the Honors Undergraduate Summer Research Fellowship program to acquire funding.
 Please come to talk to me during office hours or schedule a meeting via email.
 I would like to know more about your future directions and interests!